What I currently believe to be true about the world

 Right now, I feel more at peace than I have ever been in my life.
-Since realizing all of the above, I’ve started feeling a lot more love towards the world, and towards my own life.
-Life has become less stressful, and I have the capacity now to take on others’ problems without it deflating my own energy.
+Since truly realizing all of the above, I’ve started feeling a lot more love towards the world, and towards my own life.
+Life has become less stressful, and I’ve become more in alignment with my true self.

 By being my true self, I have also made it possible for those closest to me to be themselves because they know that I truly come from a place of non-judgement and love.

 As you can tell by my first post, I struggled for a long time trying to find the ultimate remedy for my unhappiness and that is why I started this blog.
 My original purpose was to help other people, including myself, find happiness.
 But now, I will redirect my focus to help others find peace.